The Marijuana Control, Legalization and Revenue Act of 2016

 (d) The county shall require, as a condition of certification, that the cannabis diversion program pay to the county cannabis education program administrator all expenses incurred by the county for administration, certification, or management of the cannabis diversion program in compliance with this division.
 No fee shall be required by any county other than that county where the program is located.

-(e) Driving while impaired by cannabis shall remain punishable by Vehicle Code Sections 23103, 23152(a) and 23153, with the exception that in all cases cannabis impairment must be proven by admissible evidence of observations, and no presumptions shall arise from any chemical test of blood, breath, or urine.
+(e) Driving while impaired by cannabis shall remain punishable by Vehicle Code Sections 23103, 23152(a) and 23153, with the exception that in all cases cannabis impairment must be proven by videotaped, admissible evidence of observations, and no presumptions shall arise from any chemical test of blood, breath, hair, saliva or urine.

 SEC.
 14. Section 81010 of the Food and Agricultural Code is amended to read: